gydms741/gydms741/README.md

 ### Hi there, I'm Hyoeun. 😄
-- I'm a Back-End developer based in the Republic of Korea. 🇰🇷
+- I'm a developer based in the Republic of Korea. 🇰🇷
 - I mainly use Java and Javascript, and I'm interested in new technology.

 <!--